Stocks wilt as oil rallies; Iran ceasefire 'on life support'

+“There's been speculation about the Iran conflict flaring back up.
+That's pushed oil prices higher,” said analyst Emily Roland of Manulife John Hancock Investments.

-NEW YORK/LONDON, May 12 : Equity indexes dipped on Tuesday as U.S. inflation climbed while oil gained for a third straight day and the dollar rose as hopes faded for a deal to get ships moving through the Strait of Hormuz.
+NEW YORK: Equity indexes dipped on Tuesday (May 12) as US inflation climbed while oil gained for a third straight day and the dollar rose as hopes faded for a deal to get ships moving through the Strait of Hormuz.

-The data followed U.S. President Donald Trump's announcement on Monday that a month-old ceasefire with Iran was "on life support" after Tehran's response to a U.S. plan to end the war made clear the sides were far apart.
-With that, U.S. crude rose 4.19 per cent to $102.18 a barrel and Brent rose to $108.25 per barrel, up 3.88 per cent.
+The data followed US President Donald Trump's announcement on Monday that a month-old ceasefire with Iran was "on life support" after Tehran's response to a US plan to end the war made clear the sides were far apart.
+With that, US crude rose 4.19 per cent to US$102.18 a barrel and Brent rose to US$108.25 per barrel, up 3.88 per cent.

 "There's been speculation about the Iran conflict flaring back up.
 That's pushed oil prices higher," said Emily Roland, co-chief investment strategist at Manulife John Hancock Investments, also noting that rising Treasury yields added to pressure on stocks.
 "Some of that was on the back of the CPI report this morning that actually was pretty tame underneath the surface."